 I am a marine biologist in the Future Reefs Group with research interests including: the impact of climate change on coral reefs, photophysiology of marine organisms (e.g. corals and phytoplankton) and using active Chlorophyll-a fluorometry to estimate phytoplankton primary productivity.

-My current research project is to understand how climate-change driven loss of oxygen from the oceans is impacting coral reef ecosystems.
-I work in a team team studying how corals on the Great Barrier Reef respond to hypoxic (low oxygen) conditions, to determine the oxygen concentration at which corals experience physiological stress.
-Understanding how such hypoxia thresholds vary for key coral species and how these are modified by other stressors (e.g. ocean warming and acidification) will help us better understand how future reef systems will respond to ongoing ocean deoxygenation.
+My current research project is to understand how climate-change driven loss of oxygen from the oceans impacts coral reef ecosystems.
+I work in a team studying how corals on the Great Barrier Reef respond to hypoxic (low oxygen) conditions, to determine the critical oxygen concentration at which corals experience physiological stress.
+Understanding how hypoxia thresholds vary for key coral species and are modified by other stressors (e.g. ocean warming and acidification) will help us better understand how future reef systems will respond to ongoing ocean deoxygenation.

 My other main research focus is the application of active fluorometry and other bio-optical tools to assess health and productivity of photosynthetic marine organisms such as corals and algae.
-This follows on from research conducted during my PhD (Biogical Oceanography) where i examined taxonomic and environmental factors which regulate phytoplankton photosynthetic efficiency in Australian waters.
+This follows on from research conducted during my PhD (Biological Oceanography) where i examined taxonomic and environmental factors which regulate phytoplankton photosynthesis in Australian waters.

-Alongside my research, I also oversee the day-to-day running of our coral aquarium facility within the C3 Climate Change Cluster.
-Here, our team of researchers and volunteers grow and propogate tropical corals for use in a range of research projects examining how climate change impacts coral reefs.
-This directly minimises our research "footprint" on the reef itself and gives our students and researchers direct access to a range of hard and soft coral species for use in aquarium-based experiments.
+Alongside my research, I also oversee the day-to-day running of our coral aquarium facility at the C3 Climate Change Cluster.
+Here, our team grows and propagates corals for use in a range of climate-change related research projects.
+Growing our own corals reduces our research "footprint" on the reef itself and gives our students and researchers direct access to a number of ecologically-important hard and soft coral species for cutting-edge research.

 I have ~5 years experience in tropical aquaculture, having worked for Tropical Marine Centre (UK), and several other commercial aquarium facilities in the following areas: